kaliRegenold/SeniorDesign/DesignDoc/source/design.rst

 actuator end stops and encoders to function.
 When control is handed off to the collection system by the scheduler for the first time, the collection system assumes it is at a mining position.
 The scheduler wont hand off control if it is not in a valid mining spot.
 The system first uses the angle actuators to move the collection arm to a set vertical angle.
-The system starts running the bucket chain and monitors the intial current being used by the motor with no load on the collection belt.
+The system starts running the bucket chain and monitors the initial current being used by the motor with no load on the collection belt.
 The bucket chain linear actuators are then used to start shift the bucket chain toward the ground.
 As the buckets start digging, the current sensor indicates an increase in current indicating load on the system.
 The load is kept constant by continuously running the bucket chain while actuating down.
 If the current